Jaza/visitorflow/README.md

 Usage
 -----

-1. Make sure you have MySQL including dev libraries, and MySQLdb for Python) installed on the endpoint server).
+1. Make sure you have MySQL (including dev libraries, and MySQLdb for Python) installed on the endpoint server, and make sure you have sqlite3 (including the Python library) installed on the client device (e.g. Raspberry Pi).
 2. Clone the visitorflow repo to the endpoint server:

     ```